Guimond Method Overview

 The most important thing is figuring out the separation case for your bottom layer.
 If you can predict the bottom, but still have to look at the case you get on the top, that's not a big deal because you can recognize the top case nearly instantly.
-Learning to recognize the bottom layer separation is incredibly easy, because I have provided algorithms for almost every case that only move 0 or 1 piece on the bottom layer.
+Learning to recognize the bottom layer separation is incredibly easy, because most of my algorithms only move 1 or no pieces on the bottom layer.
 There is one case where 2 pieces on the bottom layer swap positions, but that's easy to remember, too.

 While predicting the full PBL case you will get is very difficult, it is definitely feasible to predict the bottom layer, especially when you get a lucky case that doesn't require tracking the movement of any pieces prior to separation.
 The "V" separation case is one of the best separation cases you can get, and it is fortunately also the most common separation case.
 When you get this case, you know that the left side of your bottom layer wont change, and the odd piece in the top layer will move to the bottom-front-right, and the piece that was in the bottom-front-right will move to the back.
 Just knowing the position of 3 pieces on the bottom layer is enough to know the PBL case on that layer.

 Predicting the bottom layer PBL with most of the other cases is fairly difficult, so its best to try to get the "V" case.
 (Of course, bars on both top and bottom are easy as well, but that case is very rare)

 People have often suggested improving the Guimond method by either combining the separation and orientation steps, or combining the separation and PBL steps.